sudheerj/javascript-interview-questions/README.md

 260. ### How do you set prototype of one object to another

-     You can use `Object.setPrototypeOf()` method that sets the prototype (i.e., the internal `Prototype` property) of a specified object to another object or null.
+     You can use the `Object.setPrototypeOf()` method that sets the prototype (i.e., the internal `Prototype` property) of a specified object to another object or null.
 For example, if you want to set prototype of a square object to rectangle object would be as follows,

      ```javascript
      Object.setPrototypeOf(Square.prototype, Rectangle.prototype);